 With growing numbers of scam-artists in the ICO universe, as well as with a strong desire of governments to control the deregulated crypto crowdfunding campaigns, regulators such as Securities and Exchange Commission (SEC) became unhappy and could not stand aside.
 They looked for ways to take more control over ICO market and to protect the investors, forcing the move to a regulated ICO mechanism - STO.

 Another reason for SEC to push forward the change was the fact, that some companies issued security tokens and promised to pay dividends to investors, depending on the share the latter own.
-Sounds good, but now tokens looked just like securities in the existing investment world.
+The idea sounded good, but now tokens looked just like securities in the existing investment world.

 The regulating agencies took action, they deemed that these token offerings are real securities and thus should be regulated.
 The early bird and the first case was a company named Munchee.
 SEC ordered to stop the token sale and to close their operations.
 That case changed the game.
 More teams planning to sell security tokens started to seek legal advice to meet the legal requirements.
 This initiated the move to the STO model.
 STO introduces more security for an investor, but it also sets a higher barrier to entry for both parties, investors and companies.